Werkgroep-Toetsen-Op-Afstand/keuzetool-toetsen/content/snippets/observation/obs_tips_peerfeedback.en.md

 * In the case of formative assessment, use can be made of peer feedback.
+See [this publication by Inholland for more information about the organisation of peer feedback](https://www.inholland.nl/media/18717/inh_factsheet-peerreview_a4-nl-digitaal.pdf).